allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 OBSERVATION - Could we make a similar comparison between a recommendation to transition to more full time workers with another pre-existing data point (independent contractors for employees with benefits)?

-One of the ACA FTE formulas allows/requires employers with multiple locations within a specific geographic area to make some parttime jobs full time travelling postions.
+One of the ACA FTE formulas allows/requires employers with multiple locations within a specific geographic area to make some part time jobs full time traveling positions.

 ### Average hourly earning of all employees, retail trade